Don Mills: Recent history (2000–present)

 In 2006, Don Mills Centre was demolished to make way for Shops at Don Mills, a large shopping centre.
 The shopping centre opened in April 2009.

 At Wynford Drive and the Don Valley Parkway, a new $300 million cultural project was built on 6.8 ha of land.
-The project, whose foundation was laid on May 28, 2010 by Prime Minister Stephen Harper and His Highness the Aga Khan, is designed by award-winning architects: India-based Charles Correa, Japanese architect Fumihiko Maki, Lebanese landscape architect Vladimir Djurovic and the Toronto-based Moriyama & Teshima Architects.
+The foundation was laid on May 28, 2010, by Prime Minister Stephen Harper and His Highness the Aga Khan.
+It was designed by India-based architect Charles Correa, Japanese architect Fumihiko Maki, Lebanese landscape architect Vladimir Djurovic and the Toronto-based Moriyama & Teshima Architects.